2023 Schools for a Bachelor’s Highly Focused on Chem Eng Major in Kansas

 Avg Salary

-This year’s “Schools for a Bachelor’s Highly Focused on Chem Eng Major in Kansas” ranking analyzed 3 colleges that offered a degree in chemical engineering.
-This a ranking of the schools where the largest percentage of students has enrolled in chemical engineering.
+For this year’s “Schools for a Bachelor’s Highly Focused on Chem Eng Major in Kansas” ranking, we looked at 3 colleges that offer a degree in chemical engineering.
+The colleges and universities that top this list are recognized because their chemical engineering program is one of the largest majors offered at the school.

 See our ranking methodology to learn more.